 Is the additional insured entitled to a copy of the policy?

-The additional insured is entitled to a copy of the policy terms and conditions usually with the premiums redacted.
+The additional insured is entitled to a copy of the policy terms and conditions, usually with the premiums redacted.
 The additional insured may also obtain a COI that states all the coverage protection and policy terms pertinent to the additional insured.
-The COI could include multiple lines of insurance like general liability, commercial auto, and workers’ compensation.
+The COI could include multiple lines of insurance such as general liability, commercial auto, and workers’ compensation.